DanielSDVG/HarukiNotes/README.md

 ## How to use it

 1. To use this project, download this project and add the `bin` folder to your `PATH` variable.
-Investigate how to edit your `PATH` variable if you don't know how to do this.

 2. Create two folders from anywhere: